bah91/jgett/readme.md

 	client.updateShare(si, "The new Test"); // Rename the share client.destroyShare(si); // Delete the share "The new test" and all the files that belongs to this share

-A share basically has a name and a List of files, which can be retreived to the methods:
+A share basically has a set of information, which can be retrieved with these methods:

 	::java
 	ShareInfo si = client.getShare("The Test");